Rational curves on del Pezzo surfaces in positive characteristic: Inductive arguments using Bend and Break

 \begin{prop} Let $S$ be a del Pezzo surface over $k$.
 Assume that every dominant component of $\overline{M}_{0,0}(S)$ generically parametrizing birational maps to rational curves of anticanonical degree $\leq 3$ is separable.
 Let $M \subset \overline{M}_{0,0}(S)$ be any component that generically parametrizes a dominant family of birational maps onto irreducible curves $C$.
 Then $M$ generically parametrizes a free curve. \end{prop}

 \begin{proof} Let $C$ be a general member of $M$ and let $-K_S \cdot C = d$.
 We prove our statement by induction on $d$.
 By assumption the desired statement holds when $d \leq 3$.

 When $d \geq 4$, we apply Bend-and-Break and Lemma \ref{lemm:weakmbbfordpsurfaces} to find a stable map $f:Z \to S$ parametrized by $M$ whose domain has exactly two irreducible components.
 Furthermore Lemma \ref{lemm:weakmbbfordpsurfaces} guarantees that the images $C_{1},C_{2}$ are general in their respective families, hence free.
-Let $\mathcal{L}$ denote the line bundle on $Z$ with degree $-1$ against one component and degree $0$ against the other.
-Then we have $H^{1}(Z,f^{*}T_{S} \otimes \mathcal{L}) = 0$.
-By upper semicontinuity of cohomology groups we deduce that the general map parametrized by $M$ is free. \end{proof}